Structured Questions — question_discipline

 How shape compels cognition — per-prefix admission gates

 Past the registry gate, every admitted prefix lands in its owner plugin’s per-prefix handler — and that handler is where the shape lives.
 Each handler demands a different slot-set the seed agent must fill before the question reaches the user.
 [JOB-COMPLETE] checks several slots: the focused job’s name in the body, the literal Review option label, the literal Approve completion option label, and a ≥100-word body.
-The plan-approval pair ([PLAN-APPROVAL], [YAML-APPROVAL]) demand a longer slot-set including phase-of-firing (only VERIFY can ask) and a plan_state stage match.
+[JOB-APPROVE-CREATION] — the ceremony that authorizes a plugin-touching job (Essay 5.9) — demands its own slot-set naming the proposed objective, the plugins to touch, why now, and the risk surface.
 [PLUGIN-LOCK] and [TEST-LOCK] check a ≥100-word body plus a plugin-name or filename regex on the header.
-[GMODE] checks a ≥100-word body plus the [GMODE] <reason> format.
+[GMODE] checks a ≥100-word body plus the [GMODE] <reason> format. ⓘ

 The shape IS the cognition — filling each slot is structured reasoning the gate forces before the user is asked.
-The seed agent cannot ask [JOB-COMPLETE] without first writing a substantial review block (the current prototype floors it at a hundred words); it cannot ask [PLAN-APPROVAL] without naming the plan file and being in VERIFY; it cannot ask [GMODE] without justifying the maintenance the mode opens.
+The seed agent cannot ask [JOB-COMPLETE] without first writing a substantial review block (the current prototype floors it at a hundred words); it cannot ask [JOB-APPROVE-CREATION] without naming the plugins the proposed job would touch and its risk surface; it cannot ask [GMODE] without justifying the maintenance the mode opens.
 The slot-set IS the agent’s compelled think-through.
-Each handler is a tiny stencil; what makes it work is that the agent has to fill it before the question can land.
+Each handler is a tiny stencil; what makes it work is that the agent has to fill it before the question can land. ⓘ

 Coverage is uneven by design.
-The ceremonies whose answer drives state changes — completion, plan-stage approval, plugin unlock — carry the heaviest slot enforcement.
-The lighter prefixes ([POINT-BOOST], [WAITING]) check format and admit.
+The ceremonies whose answer drives state changes — job completion, plugin-touch authorization, plugin unlock — carry the heaviest slot enforcement.
+The lighter prefixes ([WAITING] among them) check format and admit.
 Two surfaces ([REPORT-TO-UPSTREAM], [JOB-APPROVE-CREATION]) capture the user’s answer after it lands — admission shape lives on the answer side, not the question side.
-Whether to extend section-header shape (WHY: / HOW: / BEFORE: / AFTER: parsed from the body) to every prefix is the next maturation question — measure where word-floor falls short before hardening the registry into stencils.
+Whether to extend the per-prefix section shape (each ceremony’s own named slots — Plugin / Specific Changes / Why / Tests Will Run for a plugin unlock, say) to every prefix is the next maturation question — measure where word-floor falls short before hardening the registry into stencils. ⓘ

 The same discipline generalizes to every prefix; each body shape names what the question is about, which forces the seed to decide what it’s about to do BEFORE handing the choice to the user.
 The coverage gap closes when every prefix carries a shape rich enough that filling it is the thinking — and the registry stops being a membership filter, becomes a slot-cognition filter that turns each ask into a deliberate, structured move.